peterjc/thapbi-pict/README.rst

 THAPBI *Phytophthora* ITS1 Classifier Tool (PICT)
 =================================================

-THAPBI PICT an ITS1-based diagnostic/profiling tool from the UK `BBSRC <https://www.bbsrc.ac.uk>`__ funded Tree Health and Plant Biosecurity Initiative (THAPBI) Phyto-Threats project, focused on identifying *Phytophthora* species present in Illumina sequenced environmental samples.
+THAPBI PICT an ITS1-based diagnostic/profiling tool from the UK funded Tree Health and Plant Biosecurity Initiative (THAPBI) Phyto-Threats project, focused on identifying *Phytophthora* species present in Illumina sequenced environmental samples.

 *Phytophthora* (from Greek meaning plant-destroyer) species are